 In this random rant, I will adress a brief resume to all of these forms, followed by mentioning 3 different notable users of each and everyone of these forms.
 So let's get started, shall we?

-It's a combat that focuses on establishing the basic motions and target zones utilized with a lightsaber.
+It's a combat style that focuses on establishing the basic motions and target zones utilized with a lightsaber.

 During combat Shii-Cho can be both wild and raw, relying on deliberate tactics and being primarily aimed towards disarming rather than injuring foes, in keeping with Jedi philosophy.
 Basic initiates in the style demonstrated rather clumsy performance, though in the hands of a master, Shii-Cho was fluid but highly randomized and unpredictable.